vivalite/ImageFontFinder/README.md

-# CNN Based Image Chinese Font Finder
+# CNN (Convolutional Neural Networks) Based Chinese Character Font Finder

-This is the client part of image font finder that using the trained model to infer the font for texts found in the image.
+This is the client part of image font finder that using the trained model to infer the font for texts found in a image.

-The example model contain 347 font classes.
+The example model contains 347 font classes.
 (For font name see classes.csv)